-Established as a not-for-profit in 2020, Treo Eile aims to assist owners with rehoming and retraining ex-racehorses. once their careers on the track are concluded.
+Established as a not-for-profit in 2020, the Treo Eile project aims to increase the retraining of ex-racehorses, once their racetrack careers are concluded.
 Our goals are threefold:

 CONNECT > racehorse owners with retrainers/new owners

-SUPPORT > ex-racehorses with a thoroughbred event program
+SUPPORT > ex-racehorses with a prize-based thoroughbred event program

-Our website acts as a matchmaking tool for the ex-racehorse and potential new owner.
-Retiring racehorses may be posted in our listings section which will be coming soon, or owners may contact retrainers through the directory.
-Downloadable Resources are available to assist with the transfer of ownership and will guide each party through the transaction.
+In future, available horses may be posted in our listings section which aims to match horses to homes, but for now owners may contact retrainers through the directory.
+Downloadable Resources such as loan/sale contracts are available to assist with the transfer of ownership and will guide each party through the transaction.

-For further details, please get in touch or find out how you can be involved in this exciting and vital industry project.
+For further details, please get in touch to find out how you can be involved in this exciting industry project.

 ex-racehorses with events & prizes